WELCOME TO MOUNT CEDER

 Mount Ceder - Cederberg Guest Houses

-The perfect weekend destination from Cape Town, Mount Ceder in the Cederberg Mountains, offers visitors a host of exciting accommodation options.
-In a valley, next to the Grootrivier, surrounded by rugged and arrestingly dramatic mountains, Mount Ceder is found on the main route through the Cederberg range.
-It's a great wilderness area with majestic views, amazing Spring flowers (August and September), and rugged walks and hikes – perfect for the young and not-so young.
+The perfect weekend destination from Cape Town, Mount Ceder offers visitors a host of relaxing accommodation options and exciting activities in the Cederberg Mountains.
+Nestled in a valley of the Grootrivier, surrounded by rugged and dramatic mountains, Mount Ceder lies within easy reach along the main route through the Cederberg mountain range.
+It is a great wilderness area with majestic views, amazing spring flowers, rugged mountain bike rides, walks and hikes – perfect for the young and not-so young.

-How you enjoy the beauty of Mount Ceder is up to you: walk in the mountains with no one around, clamber over the unique rock formations or swim in the perennial river with the kids.
-Of course, you could also just simply relax in this piece of unspoiled paradise in the luxury of your house.
-At the end of an activity-filled day, settle down to a relaxing drink on your veranda, or enjoy a wholesome 3-course meal at the Old Mill House restaurant, accompanied by superb wines from the region.
+How you enjoy the beauty of Mount Ceder is up to you.
+Walk in the mountains with no one around, clamber over the unique rock formations or swim in the perennial river with the kids.
+Of course, you could also simply relax in this piece of unspoiled paradise in the luxury of your house.
+At the end of an activity-filled day settle down with a relaxing drink on your veranda, or enjoy a wholesome 3-course meal at the Old Mill House restaurant, accompanied by superb wines from the region.

 Peperboom / Olienhout / KamferboomKamferboom Guest House Accommodation at Mount Ceder, Cederberg, Western Cape